BenK/userpoints/README.txt

 userpoints_get_default_expiry_date()
   Returns a UNIX timestamp of the site's default expiration date.
-  If an expiration date (or interval) it will be return otherwise NULL
+  If an expiration date (or interval) it will be returned otherwise NULL

 Bugs/Features/Patches: